MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Ogre's Venom**

 : Lasts around 1 second.
-Does a tiny amount of damage.
-Obtained when taking damage from Golgoroth's Rage.
+Deals a tiny amount of damage.
+Obtained when being close enough to a Golgoroth's Rage projectile when it detonates.

 ### Interactables
 **Poison Sac**